 You can read ‘A Haunted House’, and Woolf’s other pioneering short stories, in The Mark on the Wall and Other Short Fiction (Oxford World’s Classics).
-To discover more about female modernist writers, see our pick of Woolf’s best novels and essays, our reappraisal of May Sinclair’s fiction, and our introduction to one of Woolf’s most influential essays about modernism.
+To discover more about female modernist writers, see our pick of Woolf’s best novels and essays, her best short fiction, our reappraisal of May Sinclair’s fiction, and our introduction to one of Woolf’s most influential essays about modernism.

 Posted on May 23, 2017, in Literature and tagged A Haunted House, Analysis, Close Reading, English Literature, Literary Criticism, Modernism, Short Story Analysis, Summary, Virginia Woolf.
 Bookmark the permalink.
 4 Comments.